scottzontoo/viddown/README.md

 ## Legal

 Use only for lawful, personal use.
 Respect each platform’s Terms of Service.
-This tool does not circumvent DRM...
+This tool does not circumvent DRM.